 "You know I love you, right?"

-And Sasuke couldn't see when Sakura looked up, with an angel's smile—
+Sasuke suddenly can't see when Sakura looked up, with an angel's smile.

-Naruto nodded and stepped back, his face alight with love.
+And Sasuke could see again when Naruto stepped back, his face alight with love—

 Sasuke wanted to disappear.